- Quick Links for

-Our degree program is designed to provide students with the widest selection of computer science courses, including Internet Computing, Networking, Information Security, Information Retrieval, Database Systems and Management, Computer Systems, Multimedia, Artificial Intelligence, Software Engineering, Embedded Systems, Computer Music, Computer Vision, Computer Graphics, Programming Languages, and Theoretical Computer Science.
+Our degree program is designed to provide students with the widest selection of computer science courses, including Internet Computing, Networking, Information Security, Information Retrieval, Database Systems and Management, Computer Systems, Multimedia, Artificial Intelligence, Software Engineering, Embedded Systems, Computer Music, Computer Vision, Computer Graphics, Programming Languages, Theoretical Computer Science, Cybersecurity, Big Data Mining and Human-Computer Interaction.
 In addition to the individual degree programs, we also allow students to pursue additional major(s) or enroll in a dual-degree program.

-To allow computer science students to broaden their interests in other disciplines, students may enroll in a number of different minor programs, including Biochemistry, Bioengineering, Biology, Chemistry, Mathematics, Physics, Technology Management, Business, China Studies, Humanities, Liberal Studies, and Social Science.
+To allow computer science students to broaden their interests in other disciplines, students may enroll in a number of different minor programs, including Big Data Technology, Biochemistry, Bioengineering, Biology, Chemistry, Mathematics, Physics, Technology Management, Business, China Studies, Humanities, Liberal Studies, and Social Science.

 Our faculty obtained their Ph.D. degrees from or held previous academic positions at top universities in the world, especially in North America.
 They are student-friendly and provide a nurturing environment to help students acquire professional knowledge and a creative mindset.
 Classes are taught in the American teaching style, with classes conducted in English.

 Exciting and challenging opportunities are offered to elite students.
 They can enroll in Honors Courses, which are usually enriched and accelerated comparing to its regular version.
 Class size is small and allows closer interaction with professors.
 Students can also take single-person independent study or undergraduate research under direct supervision of professor for selected topics.
 This would greatly help them to develop their personal interests and prepare for further postgraduate studies.